darekf77/ng2-rest/README.md

 })
 export class DemoComponent implements OnInit, OnDestroy {

-  // normaly you use use SimpleResource by extending
+  // normaly you should use SimpleResource:
+  // - by extending service class (inheritance)
-  // or having this object users inside service class
+  // - or having instance inside service class (composition)

   public usersService = new SimpleResource<any, any> // <single,array> type
 	  ('http://demo9781896.mockable.io', 'users/:id');